mshakeer05/PRIVACY-PRESERVATION-OF-EHR-BY-DATA-ANONYMIZATION-AND-FEDERATED-LEARNING-FOR-IOT-/README.md

-🏥 EMRBots: Privacy-Preserving Healthcare Data Framework with Federated Learning 📌 Overview
+🏥 PRIVACY PRESERVATION OF EHR BY DATA ANONYMIZATION AND FEDERATED LEARNING FOR IOT 📌 Overview

-EMRBots is a complete end-to-end framework for secure, privacy-preserving healthcare data processing and analytics.
+Privacy Preservation of EHR By Data Anonymization is a complete end-to-end framework for secure, privacy-preserving healthcare data processing and analytics.
 It integrates:

 📊 Data ingestion & preprocessing